-2020 is not getting any easier.
-With Covid 19 and the civil unrest, this could make your depression worse.
+2021 is not getting any easier.
+Uncertain times can make your depression worse.
 How are you doing?
 It helps to share your depression: depression shared is depression halved.
 Depression is commonly referred to as the “common cold” of mental illness.
 Depression is often found to be at the core of our complexes.
 A lot of us did not get what we needed as children: the acknowledgement of our own person-hood, parents who could really see us and encourage our growth, and the excitement and joy that we attempted to feel as we mastered each milestone of our development.
 When these ordinary expectations were not met, we got depressed.
 And then spent the rest of our lives pretending we were not depressed.
 Sounds awful, doesn’t it?
 Do you lay awake at night just wanting to be free of your depression and depressive thoughts and to pursue your goals and dreams?

 Is your depression causing your life to be dreary and joyless?
 Is it interfering with your relationships and your life goals?
 “If I could just achieve the goals I’ve set for myself: career, financial, education, family, artistic, physical, pleasure and public service.”
 Then I’d feel better.
 I get it.
 And it’s very hard to climb out of a depression all alone.
 If you find that each day is the same with your depression driving how each day goes, and you are surviving but not thriving, I get it.
 Really, we all want the same thing.
 To create and pursue our life to the fullest, whatever that looks like for you.